 Where an Appointed Executive Member is elected or dismissed by a General Meeting the Executive shall not overturn the decision of the General Meeting except that the Executive may by a two-thirds majority dismiss an Appointed Executive Member elected by a General Meeting should such elected person fail to meet the requirements of the Job Description.

-To maintain a flow of fresh blood and to provide opportunities for Members to join the Executive, the Executive shall make reasonable endeavours to ensure that the Executive includes five Appointed Executive Members (i.e. those not attending as of right).
+The Executive shall make reasonable endeavours to ensure that it includes five Appointed Executive Members (i.e. those not attending as of right), so as to provide the opportunity for Members to take an active role in the development of the Network and to contribute to succession planning of the Executive.

 Sub-committees